hapax/hapax.github.io/_posts/2020-11-28-exponential.md

 way to interpret this statement so that is not only mathematically correct but useful.
-Some speculate that Euler may have known about it, but the first person to write it down and clearly understand it was [Srinivasa Ramanujan](https://en.wikipedia.org/wiki/Srinivasa_Ramanujan).
+Some speculate that Euler may have known about it, but the first person to write it down and clearly understand it was Indian mathematician [Srinivasa Ramanujan](https://en.wikipedia.org/wiki/Srinivasa_Ramanujan).
 Our approach, which differs slightly from Ramanujan's, is the one used by physicists, and we will focus on its "physical" meaning.